stenzek/duckstation/README.md

 3. Tap a game to start.
 When you start a game for the first time it will prompt you to import a BIOS image.

 If you have an external controller, you will need to map the buttons and sticks in settings.

+### LibCrypt protection and SBI files

+A number of PAL region games use LibCrypt protection, requiring additional CD subchannel information to run properly. libcrypt not functioning usually manifests as hanging or crashing, but can sometimes affect gameplay too, depending on how the game implemented it.

+For these games, make sure that the CD image and its corresponding SBI (.sbi) file have the same name and are placed in the same directory.
+DuckStation will automatically load the SBI file when it is found next to the CD image.

+For example, if your disc image was named `Spyro3.cue`, you would place the SBI file in the same directory, and name it `Spyro3.sbi`.

 ### Libretro Core